Food Services Mission, Vision, Policies

 Pandemic EBT, or P-EBT, is a program providing food benefits to children who had limited onsite meals at their school or child care center due to the COVID-19 pandemic.
 P-EBT benefits have helped Washington families affected by these closures to buy food since the onset of the COVID-19 pandemic in March 2020.

-To learn about existing P-EBT requirements and the individual plans available for families for the 2022-2023 school year, please visit the P-EBT page, hosted by the Department of Social and Health Services.
+To learn about existing P-EBT requirements and the individual plans available for families, please visit the P-EBT page, hosted by the Department of Social and Health Services.

 USDA Nondiscrimination Statement